 Undermining Top Leadership

-The biggest disadvantage to laissez faire leadership is that it reduces the value of actual business leaders within an organization.
+The biggest disadvantage of laissez faire leadership is that it reduces the value of actual business leaders within an organization.
 Employees can easily become overconfident in their abilities.
 With nobody micromanaging their actions, they may feel like they do not have to seek the necessary approvals or feedback before proceeding.

 While certain actions may turn out to be beneficial, bypassing the hierarchy and business protocols usually indicates an undermining of leadership.
 In a nutshell, workers may stop relying on leaders for guidance or management.